 Chutich, Margaret: Associate Justice of the Minnesota Supreme Court, nominated by Governor Mark Dayton in 2016.
 Previously, Chutich served on the Minnesota Court of Appeals, worked in the office of the Minnesota Attorney General, and was assistant dean of the Humphrey School of Public Affairs at the University of Minnesota.
 Chutich is one of twelve LGBT state supreme court justices in the United States.

 Ellison, Keith: Former member of the United States House of Representatives, serving Minnesota’s 5th congressional district beginning in 2007.
 He is the first Muslim elected to the U.S. Congress.
 He is also the deputy chair of the Democratic National Committee.
 Ellison is currently the Minnesota Attorney General.
 He is a member of the Minnesota Democratic-Farmer-Labor Party.
-Ellison is 1/8th Croatian on his grandmother’s side (Marinovich).
+Ellison is of Croatian heritage on his mother’s side (Marinovich).

 Jugovich, Mike: 7th District Commissioner, Vice Chair Hibbing, former Chisolm mayor.